SOCCER - Spring 2020

 Leagues (Note: The following is subject to change dependent upon enrollment numbers and volunteer coaches.)

-Pre-K & Kindergarten Instructional League: Participants must be 4 years old by March 1, 2019.
+Pre-K & Kindergarten Instructional League: Participants must be 4 years old by March 1, 2020.
 Games are played 6 vs. 6 with approximately 8-9 players on a team.
 A size 3 ball is used.
 No goalie is used and no game scores or league standings are kept.
 The fundamentals of the game such as dribbling, passing, throw-ins, and teamwork will be emphasized.
 Volunteer parent coaches will lead a 20-30 minute practice followed by an informal scrimmage.
-No practices will be held outside of the scheduled 'games'.
+No practices will be held outside of the scheduled 'games' so players simply need to attend the scheduled games as coaches will not contact the parent/player in advance.

 1st & 2nd Grade Micro Soccer: Games are played 6 vs. 6 with approximately 8-9 players on a team.
 A size 4 ball is used.
 No goalie is used and no game scores or league standings are kept.
 The fundamentals of the game such as dribbling, passing, throw-ins, and teamwork will be emphasized.